 Formalities for Foreigners Entry

 Further, for all high-altitude treks such as the Singalila Ridge and Dzongri, the Tourism and Civil Aviation issues an additional Protected Area Permit (PAP) at Gangtok.
-This permit for Sikkim allows foreigners to only enter permitted areas in groups of at least two accompanied by representatives of a registered travel company.
+This permit for Sikkim allows foreigners only to enter permitted areas in groups of at least two accompanied by representatives of a registered travel company.
 Choose Indian Holiday Pvt.
 Ltd. to obtain Sikkim permits hassle-free.